data-science-with-r/data-visualization-transformation-project/README.md

 >
 ## Citations

-Your project files includes a referecnes.bib.
-This is a txt file that allows you to automatically generate a references section by putting references in a plain text file with the extension .bib.
-Then reference the path to this file in index.qmd's YAML header with bibliography: references.bib.

-Here is an example of an entry in a .bib file:
+When working on your project, you may want to include outside sources.
+When doing so, we need to make sure these sources are properly cited.
+In order to do so, we need to create a .bib file and specify it in your index.qmd's YAML heading.
+Your project files include a references.bib txt file.
+This is where you will put bibtex entries.
+An example of an entry to be referenced can be seen below:

 ```
 @article{Cetinkaya2020,
 	title        = {A Fresh Look at Introductory Data Science},